D0odi/Gym-Tracker/README.md

 ## How to use
 1) Download and run GT.exe (Latest release).

-2) In the programm, create a new file / choose from existing .txts with a proper format.
+2) In the programm, create a new file / choose from existing .txts with a proper format (or download a test file from repository).

 3) Keep tracking your progress!